Late push for coal subsidies upsets EU deal on energy reforms

 But the talks have been complicated by a late proposal by Sweden, which holds the EU's rotating presidency, to allow countries to prolong capacity mechanism subsidies for coal power plants, under which they are paid to keep enough power generating capacity on standby to avoid blackouts.

-Poland - which could prolong its support scheme for coal plants beyond 2025 under the proposal - said last week the idea had majority support.
+Poland - which could prolong its support scheme for coal plants beyond 2025 under the proposal - on Monday urged other governments to understand individual countries' energy security needs.

+"For some of us, security means capacity markets," Polish Climate Minister Anna Moskwa said.

-But EU diplomats said some governments had pushed back on the proposal over environmental concerns, risking a deal on the overall power reforms.
+But governments including Germany, Belgium and Luxembourg pushed back, as the proposal threatened to thwart a deal on the overall power reforms.

-"We think this is a potential dealbreaker," one EU country diplomat said.
+"It is not compatible with the EU's and national climate protection targets," German Economy and Climate Minister Robert Habeck told reporters.

+Luxembourg's Energy Minister Claude Turmes called the proposal "astonishing", while Austria's energy minister said a meeting of 14 countries on Monday morning - among them Spain and Ireland - had included "very critical voices".

 Coal is the most CO2-emitting fossil fuel.
 Scientists say its use must plummet this decade if the world is to avoid the most severe impacts of climate change.